 The novice is strapped to an experienced instructor.
 They share a modern, extra-large, ‘square’ parachute.
 After a freefall of several thousand feet, the instructor opens the parachute.
 The instructor deals with any emergencies.
 The dual control parachute lets the novice practice canopy control, and the instructor controls the landing.
 The injury rate is about 1 injury/1100jumps and varies a little by gender (1/900 for women and 1/1400 for men).
 It is possible that these figures have been better than usual of late due to fewer older and unfit people applying to jump during the Covid pandemic.
 Obesity may be a significant risk factor for injury even on tandem jumps.
 Increasing age over 40 is associated with an increased risk of injury even on tandem jumps.
-The all-time tandem fatality rate since 1990 is about 0.12 per 100,000 jumps (1 in 800,000) and there were no tandem fatalities in the UK in the last 20-year block studied (2000-2019).
+The all-time tandem fatality rate since 1990 is about 0.12 per 100,000 jumps (1 in 800,000) and there were no tandem fatalities in the UK in the last 20-year block studied (2001-2020).

 This is a great way to be introduced to the sport, requires very little training and probably carries the lowest risk profile.
 However, it does not leave you ready to continue in the sport and much more training will be required before a solo jump.

 The novice jumps with a modern square parachute, which is opened within a few seconds of leaving the aircraft by a ‘static line’.
 The novice has to deal with any emergencies and has to steer the parachute to a safe landing area.
 The square parachute can give a very soft landing if handled well (and vice versa).

 The novice injury rate averages about 4/1000jumps (about 1 injury per 250 jumps) but ranges from about 3/1000 jumps for men (about 1 injury per 300 jumps) to about 6/1000 jumps for women (about 1 injury per 160 jumps).
 The fatality rate may be about 2-4/100,000 jumps (1 in 33,000) although the figure varies year to year due to the small numbers involved.